-Yes, atSTIE the mechanism for grievance redressal related to examination is operationally effective.
-STIE puts in a great effort in making evaluations student friendly.
-Test timings are decided as per students' convenience.
-On request, the revision classes are taken.
-Timely organised exam orientations, exam support provided before, during and after exams, survey conducted to know students' needs at the time of examination, and guidance provided whenever required ensures smooth functioning of evaluation.
-Students' queries and feedback is taken which then is used to improve the exam system.
-In some special cases, students' difficulties are discussed in the staff meetings and the required support is provided to the needy ones.
+Yes, the examination-related grievance redressal mechanism at STIE is operationally effective.
+STIE puts a lot of effort into making evaluations more user-friendly for students.
+Students' convenience is taken into consideration when scheduling tests.
+The revision classes are taken upon request.
+The smooth operation of the evaluation is ensured by well-organized exam orientations, exam support provided before, during, and after exams, a survey of students' needs at the time of the exam, and guidance provided whenever necessary.
+The questions and comments of students are recorded and used to improve the exam system.
+In some exceptional circumstances, difficulties faced by students are discussed during staff meetings, and those who require it receive the necessary assistance.